 Instead of just relying on assumptions or guesses, or a person you “dream up” – we recommend using feedback from past clients to help inform how you create a persona that reflects the actual people who have loved working with you—and that you loved working with, too!

 In the past, you might have encountered client persona exercises that feel abstract or “heady.”
 While they may sound good on paper, they often fail to provide concrete, actionable insights.
-That’s why we developed a system that uses your past clients’ real words to build out your client persona.

 By asking your past clients about their experiences, frustrations, and desires, you’ll capture the language they use to describe what they’re looking for in a photographer.
 This helps you tailor your messaging in a way that resonates with future clients who share similar needs and values.